kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

 `@Path` - denotes the value of the request path part, the parameter itself is specified in `{path}` in the path and the name of the parameter is specified in `value` or defaults to the name of the method argument.
-The value is converted through `StringParameterReader<T>`, so both built-in and custom types can be used.
+The value is converted through `HttpServerParameterReader<T>`, so both built-in and custom types can be used.

 ===! ":fontawesome-brands-java: `Java`"